jss367/jss367.github.io/_posts/2020-01-30-Jupyter-Environments-and-Kernels.md

  "language": "python"
 }

+You have two environments sharing the python 3 kernel.
 Why is the python 3 kernel only using the `py3_env2` environment?

-So you have two environments sharing the python 3 kernel

 You can now change the kernel by selecting "Kernel" in the file menu, then "Change kernel".